Estadio Azteca (Coloso de Santa Úrsula)

 How will Estadio Azteca be modernized ahead of the 2026 World Cup?

-Modernization of the stadium in preparation for hosting the 2026 World Cup began in mid-2024, with work expected to take about six months and be completed by the end of 2025, during which time the facility will be out of service.
+Modernization of the stadium in preparation for hosting the 2026 World Cup began in mid-2024, with work expected to take about year and a half and be completed by the end of 2025, during which time the facility will be out of service.
 This is the largest upgrade Estadio Azteca has undergone to date.

 The work is expected to include reorganizing parts of the boxes, rebuilding portions of the lower stands, and increasing the number of spectator seats to more than 90,000.
 Outside, the reinforced concrete beams and pillars will be enhanced with LED banners that will upgrade the stadium's appearance and allow for colorful choreography.